RobertoRoos/sawIntuitiveResearchKitWiki/SUJ.md

 **When the table is full of values hit "Manual Calibration" and the correct offsets and scales will print in the terminal.**

 ### Calibration Check
 When the calibration is complete, place all the RCMs together and check that their reported values on the graphical are within a 20 mm cube of each other.
+(This is show in the pictures labeled PSM3)

 <img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/suj/translation-laser-bottom.jpg" width="350">
 <img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/suj/translation-laser-top.jpg" width="350">